< Polychidium muscicola

 Alpine or subalpineCommon

-Habitat: Most frequent on exposed rock outcrops, montane to alpine.
+Habitat: Most frequent on exposed rock outcrops, montane to alpine, common in that habitat.

 Synonymy: none